The december dip is coming – but stop prospecting at your peril

 Everyone loves a pressie, and ‘tis the season for giving after all.
 If you’ve got some top prospects who haven’t converted yet, sending a gift can be a small gesture that pays big.
 Just make sure to include a personal note.

-4. Put your sales team on the Nice list
+4. Put your sales team on the nice list

 Incentivise and reward your sales team during this time.
 Like your prospective customers, your team will be looking forward to the upcoming festive break, and as they push a little harder to keep up their sales during December, it’s important to make sure they feel valued and rewarded.